arm61/pylj/docs/source/ideal-gas-law.md

 fig.tight_layout()
 ```

-The excluded diameter the fit returns is close to $\sigma$, the separation at which the Lennard-Jones energy crosses zero: the fit has recovered the size of the particle from the pressure alone, which is what van der Waals did from experiment in 1873.
+The fitted $b - a / k_B T$ matches the second virial coefficient of the potential itself.
+For hard discs of diameter $d$ the excluded area is $b = \pi d^2 / 2$, and the diameter that comes out is a little below $\sigma$, the separation at which the Lennard-Jones energy crosses zero: at 273 K collisions push some way inside it.
+The fit has recovered the size of the particle from the pressure alone, which is what van der Waals did from experiment in 1873.